PolThm/DO-IT./README.md

-Link to the project: https://do-it.pol-thomas.com/  (-> Will be soon available !)
+Link to the project: https://do-it.pol-thomas.com/  (-> will be soon available !)

 Main technologies used for the project:
 - React JS